Manie Libbok

-Rugby career
+Early life

+Born on 15 July 1997 in Humansdorp, a small town in South Africa's Eastern Cape province.
+His early life was characterized by his street-level rugby roots and the significant support from his mother and late grandmother.
+He attended Graslaagte Primary School before his notable talent led him to HTS Daniël Pienaar in Uitenhage, where he earned his initial provincial selection for the Eastern Province under-16 team.
+He competed in the 2013 Grant Khomo Week in Vanderbijlpark, where he famously scored tries against the Blue Bulls and the Golden Lions.

+This early success was a major catalyst for his career, leading to his move to Hoërskool Outeniqua in George, Western Cape the following year to further his development.
+His time at the "Kwaggas" was marked by three major achievements: representing the SWD Eagles, he competed in the Under-18 Craven Week for two consecutive years (2014–15).
+In the 2015 tournament in Stellenbosch, he finished tied for second-most tries (4) and top point scorer from three matches in the tournament.
+These standout performances earned him a call up to the South Africa Schools team for the Under-18 International Series where he starred at both wing and fly-half, helping the team finish the series unbeaten.

+Career

 2013–2015: Schoolboy rugby

-Libbok was born in Humansdorp.
-He attended HTS Daniël Pienaar in Uitenhage, and earned his first provincial selection in 2013, representing Eastern Province at the Under-16 Grant Khomo Week, scoring tries in matches against the Blue Bulls and the Golden Lions.
+Born in Humansdorp, he attended HTS Daniël Pienaar in Uitenhage, where he earned his first provincial selection in 2013, representing Eastern Province at the Under-16 Grant Khomo Week, scoring tries in matches against the Blue Bulls and the Golden Lions.

 Libbok moved to George for 2014, where he attended Hoërskool Outeniqua.
 He represented the George-based at the premier South African high schools rugby union tournament, the Under-18 Craven Week, in both 2014 and 2015.
 In the first match at the 2015 tournament held in Stellenbosch, Libbok scored two tries, four conversions and one penalty for a personal points haul of 21 points in his side's 31–41 defeat to former side Eastern Province.
 He followed this up with a try and four conversions against the Golden Lions and a third try and two conversions against KwaZulu-Natal in their final match.
 He scored a total of 43 points in three matches, making him the top scorer at the competition, while his four tries were the joint-second most in the competition, one behind Western Province's Nico Leonard.

 At the conclusion of the tournament, Libbok was included in a South Africa Schools team that played in the 2015 Under-18 International Series on home soil against their counterparts from Wales, France and England.
 He started on the left wing in their 42–11 victory over Wales in their first match, but dropped to the bench for match against France, not getting any game time in their 12–5 victory.
 He returned to the starting line-up for their final match against England, helping them to a 23–16 victory to finish the series with a 100% record.